 In 2009 I joined the department of Industrial Design of the TU/e as an assistant professor.
 In this occupation, I consolidated my expertise in smart algorithms for multi-sensor wearable systems, applied to care and healthcare applications.
 Teaching was done in the field of microcontrollers and interfacing with sensor electronics, mostly by coaching student projects.
 In that period, I was a member of the International Community of Teachers of Mathematical Modelling and Applications (ICTMA), and a guest editor for the Dutch Journal of Ergonomics.
 The background in both medical related electronics and ergonomics was a unique combination for an Industrial Design department.
 My research focused on sensor systems around the human body, and the algorithms needed to tailor the sensed information into useful merits.
 I am still fascinated by chronobiology and options to measure emotional states.

 In 2013 and 2014, I was a group leader at Omron Europe in the Industrial Automation business unit.
-The group develops field busses and interfaces for PLC's.
+The R&D group developed the hardware and embedded software for Industrial PC's and Human-Machine Interfaces (HMI).

 As of August 2014, I am a lecturer at the Fontys University of Applied Sciences in Eindhoven.
 My focus area is mainly the Sensor System module and the Modelling, Measurement and Simulation classes.
 What I am doing at Fontys, is to bring a long term route in the student projects related to measurement of the human body.
 I document the knowledge coming out of the projects to make it available for future project, external parties and new courses.
 The outcome can be found on the SensorWiki and in regular publications.